Chocolate For Dogs?

 these chemicals from its system.
 This can take up to eighteen hours!

-So, if your dog ate chocolate, prompt treatment is needed to remove the toxic substances.
+There's no two ways about it, chocolate for dogs is dangerous.
+So, if your dog ate some chocolate, prompt treatment is needed to remove the toxic substances.

 Depending on the amount a pet has ingested, the symptoms can range from very severe to